-- The appeal does not specifically address Mr. Bracewell's personal liability as a director and officer of Aximech under section 96 of the Act, but rather repeats the arguments made in the appeal of the corporate determination.
-It is unnecessary to review the arguments made against the corporate determination in this appeal.
-That review was conducted in the decision on the appeal of the corporate determination. - Mr. Bracewell does not challenge the Director's finding that he was a director or officer of Aximech when the wages of Mr. Gonzales were earned or should have been paid; nor does he argue the amount found owing exceeds the limit for personal liability of a director of officer under section 96 or that the circumstances described in section 96(2) apply to relieve him from personal liability.
+The appeal does not specifically address Mr. Larsen's personal liability as a director and officer of 24/7 under section 96 of the Act, but rather repeats the arguments made in the appeal of the corporate determination.
+As

+- noted in this decision, it is unnecessary to review the arguments made against the corporate determination in this appeal. - Mr. Larsen does not challenge the Director's finding that he was a director or officer of 24/7 when the wages of Mr. Tayler were earned or should have been paid; nor does he argue the amount found owing exceeds the limit for personal liability of a director of officer under section 96 or that the circumstances described in section 96(2) apply to relieve him from personal liability. - 19.
+This appeal is entirely dependent on the success or failure of the corporate determination.